Minister sends warning to unruly freedom campers through new bill

-Freedom campers who impose an "unfair burden" on New Zealand communities by flouting rules are being targeted through a new bill.
+Freedom campers who impose an "unfair burden" on New Zealand communities by flouting rules are being targeted through proposed legislation.

 An exception would be made if the area had been deemed suitable for non-certified vehicles by council.